RadekNecas/eShopWebApi/README.md

 Available profiles for `IIS Express` and command line hosting - `eShopWebApi`.
 Docker and `docker-compose` are not handled within VS and need to be managed from command line.

 API will be started on address `http:\\localhost:{free-port}`, default web browser with swagger documentation on address `http:\\localhost:{free-port}\swagger` will be opened.
+For default configuration, you don't have to create database or apply migration manually.
+Database with name `eShopWebApi` will be created and test data will be inserted.
+This behaviour can be changes by configuration.

 You can run unit tests from Visual Studio.